American Airlines is the world’s largest airline with the biggest fleet and highest revenue of any airline company in the world.

 Hot Tip: Use e-Rewards to top up your AAdvantage miles account when you’re getting ready to purchase award flights on American Airlines.
 Alternatively, use this currency to keep your AAdvantage miles from expiring.

 Bask Bank has the innovative approach of allowing you to open a savings account that lets you earn American Airlines miles instead of cash interest.
-With Bask Bank, account holders earn one AAdvantage mile for every dollar deposited annually.
-So, if you were to deposit $15,000 in your Bask Savings Account, after one year you will earn 15,000 AAdvantage miles.
+With Bask Bank, account holders earn 1.2 AAdvantage miles for every dollar deposited annually.
+So, if you were to deposit $15,000 in your Bask Savings Account, after 1 year you will earn 18,000 AAdvantage miles.

-You can also get a 5,000 point bonus for depositing $5,000 when you first open your account, plus and additional 1,000 points for completing a survey on your experience.
+You can also get a 1,000-point bonus for depositing $5,000 when you first open your account.

-Buying miles is the last way we’ll mention to earn points, although it is often a poor way to get AAdvantage miles.
+Buying miles is the last way we’ll mention to earn miles, although it is often a poor way to get AAdvantage miles.